Rimurutempestx/Amazon-DynamoDB-pricing-/README.md

 # Amazon-DynamoDB-pricing-and-security

-A quick breakdown of Amazon DynamoDB pricing and security concepts.
+A quick breakdown of Amazon DynamoDB pricing.

 ## Overview

-I thought that since the DynamoDB users are only increasing as time goes by I would create this repository to help newer users breakdown pricing and security concepts into more basic and staright-forward terms.
-This quick breakdown will be divided into two parts, starting with cost optimization and slowly getting into security concepts.
-By the end of this you should be able to quickly assess your needs and limits as it pertains to your DynamoDB database.
+I thought that since the DynamoDB users are only increasing as time goes by I would create this repository to help newer users breakdown pricing concepts into more basic and staright-forward terms.By the end of this you should be able to quickly assess your needs and limits as it pertains to your DynamoDB database pricing.

 # Amazon DynamoDB pricing